zgsrc/ibjs/README.md

 });
 ```

-Invoke `session.close()` to trigger disconnect logic and generally be a good person, but if you don't it will probably be okay.
+Invoke `session.close()` to trigger disconnect logic and generally be a good person (but if you don't it will probably be okay).

 ## Use Cases